eric-becker/vdbench_graphite/README.md

 A bash script to feed parsed vdbench output to graphite with example grafana dashboard

 ## Install
-Please vdbench_graphite.sh somewhere on the server(s) running vdbench.
+Place vdbench_graphite.sh somewhere on the server(s) running vdbench.

 ## Usage
 Simply run vdbench and pipe to this script.